 - Processing is necessary for pursuing the legitimate interests of the responsible party or third party to whom the information is supplied.

 The responsible party must be able to proof that the data subject or competent person has given consent to such processing of personal information.
 The data subject or competent person can withdraw their consent at any time, provided that the lawfulness of the processing of personal information will not be affected.

-A data subject is allowed to object – on legitimate grounds – at any time to the processing of personal information.
+A data subject can object – on legitimate grounds – at any time to the processing of personal information.
 Unless the law allows for such processing of personal information.
 Or for purposes of direct marketing other than by means of unsolicited electronic communications.

 Once the data subject has objected to the processing of personal information on legitimate grounds, the responsible body may no longer process their personal information.